 If you have diabetes and are considering getting a tattoo, make sure to read our precautions first.

-Are there other diabetes symbols?
+Are there other symbols for diabetes?

-Here at Diabetes Advocacy, our symbol has evolved from a phoenix with a grey ribbon into the phoenix with the blue circle.
+Here at Diabetes Advocacy, our symbol has evolved from a phoenix with a grey ribbon around it’s neck into the phoenix with the blue circle.